How do I book onto a class?

 You will need to sign a waiver and fill out medical questions for our records before you can complete registration for the class, but this is to help keep you safe.
 We also only take online payment for new starters, so you will be prompted to pay to make your booking.

 We don't offer free taster sessions, however all classes can be booked as one-off PAYG sessions, so you need only commit to the one class, not a whole course.

 What is the cancellation policy?

-You MUST cancel on the booking system if you can no longer make a class, if you don't, or you cancel within 4 hours of the class, you will be charged a cancellation fee.
+You MUST cancel on the booking system if you can no longer make a class, if you don't, or you cancel within the late cancellation period, you will be charged a cancellation fee.

 How do I prepare for a class?

 Make sure you have eaten well during the day, before your class.
 Don't have a huge meal straight before coming, but do make sure you eat something a couple of hours beforehand.
 Also make sure to have something to eat after.
 Moreover, bring a bottle of water as you will get hot and will need to stay hydrated! :D